 Other affiliated schools

-I come from South Shields, an ex-mining and shipbuilding town in the North East of England that boasts its very own Roman fort.
+I come from a working-class background in South Shields, an ex-mining and shipbuilding town in the North East of England that boasts its very own Roman fort.
 I stayed close to home to study Classics (BA) and Ancient Epic (MA) at Durham University, and was awarded my PhD in Classics in January 2013.
 I then spent a year in Heidelberg, Germany, as Alexander von Humboldt Post-Doctoral Fellow.
 I came to Edinburgh as Leverhulme Early Career Fellow in autumn 2013, and took up a Lectureship in Greek in September 2018.

 Editor of Edinburgh University Press book series 'Ancient Cultures, New Materialisms'